 This fascinating addition to “Darwin's pollination guild” faces significant threats from mining activities and potential poaching for the orchid trade.

-“Publishing information on such a spectacular necessitates a cautious approach.
+“Publishing information on such a spectacular new species necessitates a cautious approach.
 Protecting and monitoring wild populations are paramount, and precise location details must be withheld from the public domain.
 Therefore, please refrain from inquiring about the exact location – suffice it to say, somewhere in Madagascar,” emphasized Stévart.

 The 15-year gap between discovery and official description allowed the research team to initiate crucial conservation measures before Solenangis impraedicta gains widespread recognition.
 These efforts include ex situ cultivation (growing the orchid outside its natural habitat) and seed banking, undertaken collaboratively by the Missouri Botanical Garden and the Ambatovy Conservation Department.